Fene-87/shopping-cart-logic/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-Click on the link to view the portfolio website.
+Click on the link to view the shopping cart.

 - [Live Demo](https://shopping-cart-logic.onrender.com)